-If you're already using Lightroom to organize and process your photos and videos from other cameras, you might be wondering whether you can use it with files from a GoPro.
+If you’re already using Adobe Lightroom Classic to organize and process your photos and videos from other cameras, you might be wondering whether you can use it with files from a GoPro.

 Yes, you absolutely can.
-In fact, because it's one of very few apps that read and work directly with GoPro's RAW files (with file extension .gpr), it's one of the best options with working with photos generated from a GoPro.
-(Here's a workaround if you don't use Lightroom.)
+In fact, because it’s one of the very few apps that read and work directly with GoPro’s RAW files (with file extension .gpr), it’s one of the best options for working with still photos generated from a GoPro.
+(Here’s a workaround if you don’t use Lightroom.)

-The functionality in working with GoPro videos in Lightroom is pretty limited, but that's an issue related to any video files, not just those from a GoPro.
-Lightroom's video support is mostly related to organizing the files and, to some extent, basic playback.
-It doesn't have nearly the same kinds of editing controls that it has for still images.
+The functionality in working with GoPro videos in Lightroom is pretty limited, but that’s an issue related to any video files, not just those shot with a GoPro camera.
+Lightroom’s video support is mostly related to organizing the files and, to some extent, basic playback.
+It doesn’t have nearly the same kinds of editing controls that it has for still images.

 But when working with photos from a GoPro, you have access to the full power of Lightroom, including its digital asset management features as well as its image editing.
 That’s especially true if you’re using the RAW photo format that some of the newer models have.
 You can edit and process photos from a GoPro just like you would photos from any other camera.
 That includes applying photo sharpening and enhancing the colors.

 There are also some useful things you can do in Lightroom that are particularly relevant to GoPro photos.
 For instance, you can use lens profile corrections to correct for the fisheye lens distortion of the wide field of view as well as mimic the linear FOV with .gpr files.